51Degrees/specifications/README.md

   is also [a section](pipeline-specification/reference-implementation-notes.md) containing reflections on the architectural choices made when creating the Java and .NET versions.
 This could be helpful when designing future implementations.
+  - Two of the key features that informed major design decisions were support for processing using native binaries and the ability to easily swap processing from on-premise to cloud.
+In some cases, these feature prevented the implementations from following more idiomatic approaches.
 - URLs in these specifications are fixed.
 Code comments SHOULD include references to these URLs in order to avoid re-writing the same descriptions and definitions in multiple places.